 Now that you’ve made the commitment to digital menu boards, you should follow best practices for good design.
 No designer on staff?
 No problem.
-SmarterSign provides clients with hundreds of professionally designed templates to make the design process easier.
+SmarterSign provides clients with hundreds of professionally designed templates to make your digital menu boards designs come to life.

 In addition to our templates, here are some suggestions when designing your menu boards.

 To maximize the success of your digital signage, take the time to answer some important questions – it will help you stay focused on your strategy as you develop your design.
 Who is your audience – does it skew young or older, family or single?
 How does the design need to adapt to accommodate that audience?
 Where will the menu boards be placed – above the cashier, drive-thru, or in your window to attract customers?
 Will the screens be portrait or landscape?
 What are the key metrics that will impact your success – an increase in sales of promotional items, increase in check size?
 Answering these questions and testing your design will greatly increase your success.